lincity-ng/lincity-ng/doc/CONFIGURE_OPTIONS.md

 cmake -B build -DLINCITYNG_VERSION_SUFFIX=<suffix>
 ```

-The `-DLINCITYNG_VERSION_SUFFIX=<suffix>` configure time option is provided
-for packagers to allow marking builds as coming from a specific source.
-It's
+Thin option is provided for packagers to allow marking builds as coming from a
-especially useful when building from a source tarball or with custom patches to
+specific source.
+It's especially useful when building from a source tarball or
-avoid an `unknown` or `dirty` suffix.
+with custom patches to avoid an `unknown` or `dirty` suffix.

 ## ENABLE_NLS